-Gaurav is Free Press’ policy counsel and works alongside the policy team on topics ranging from internet freedom issues like Net Neutrality and media ownership to consumer privacy and government surveillance.
-Gaurav’s human rights and civil liberties work has taken him from Capitol Hill to Uganda, India and Liberia.
-Before joining Free Press, he worked at the Government Accountability Project protecting the rights of national security whistleblowers like Edward Snowden, and prior to that as a legislative counsel at the American Civil Liberties Union.
+Gaurav works alongside the policy team on topics ranging from internet-freedom issues like Net Neutrality and media ownership to consumer privacy and government surveillance.
+Gaurav’s human-rights and civil-liberties work has taken him from Capitol Hill to Uganda, India and Liberia.
+Before joining Free Press, he worked at the Government Accountability Project protecting the rights of national-security whistleblowers like Edward Snowden, and prior to that as a legislative counsel at the American Civil Liberties Union.
 He earned both his B.A. in international affairs and his J.D. from the George Washington University.
 Outside of work he can be found getting some fresh air riding his bike to and from one of D.C.’s many roof decks.